 Florene Miller Watson, 93, of Borger, Texas, died February 4, 2014.
 Celebration of Life services will be at 10:30 am Monday, February 10, 2014 at Faith Covenant Church in Borger with Pastor Les Sharp officiating and under the direction of Minton Chatwell Funeral Directors of Borger.
 The family will receive guests Sunday, February 9, 2014 from 5-7pm at the funeral home.

-resource: Amarillo Globe News
+___________resource: Amarillo Globe News

 *Opening quote respectfully added from "Out of the Blue and Into History " by WASP Betty Turner